11 Things to Include in Your Influencer Media Kit - and How to Create One for Yourself

 Source

 Brands don’t just like to know what you have done in the past.
 They like to know what you achieved for past clients.
 To that end, consider asking some clients to write testimonials.
-Testimonials don’t have to be long they just have to show appreciation for your work.
+Testimonials do not have to be long; they just have to show appreciation for your work.
 Ideally, you should choose recurring or high-paying clients to encourage more of same from future gigs.
 Combined with your list of past collaborations, these short reviews help you stand out from the crowd.

 9. Services Your Offer